-Kent Lai, PhD, is a professor in the Division of Medical Genetics (Pediatrics) at the University of Utah.
-He is also a member of the Frontiers in Congenital Disorders of Glycosylation Consortium (FCDGC).
-His research focuses on the development of novel therapeutics for both common and rare diseases, including congenital disorders of glycosylation (CDG).
+Corey McMillan, PhD, is an associate professor of neurology at the University of Pennsylvania and principal investigator of the Penn Bioinformatics in Neurodegenerative Disease (BiND) Lab.
+He is also a member of the Clinical Research in ALS and Related Disorders for Therapeutic Development (CReATe) Consortium.
+His research focuses on multimodal and bioinformatic approaches to improve our understanding of the biological basis of neurodegenerative conditions.
 Here, he shares his start in rare disease research, exciting discoveries, and future goals.

 Fernando Scaglia, MD, is a professor in the Department of Molecular and Human Genetics at Baylor College of Medicine; co-director of the Pediatric Mitochondrial Medicine Clinic at Texas Children's Hospital; and director of the BCM-CUHK Center of Medical Genetics at Prince of Wales Hospital, Hong Kong.
 His research focuses on the natural history of mitochondrial disorders, supported by the North American Mitochondrial Disease Consortium (NAMDC).
 Here, he shares his start in rare disease research, exciting discoveries, and future goals.